-I am an artist, healer, teacher, and yogini.
+I am a teacher, writer, and artist.
 I bring the wisdom of over twenty-years of yoga and meditation practice and teaching to everything that I do.
 With two graduate degrees in East Asian Studies and Cultural Anthropology, I also draw upon my academic research and background in my writing, course development, and for creative inspiration.
 Although I grew up in Brooklyn, New York, I have always been a nature girl and enjoy spending time outdoors practicing awareness, taking photographs, and walking in meditation and compassion with all living beings.
 My academic background in Chinese and Central Asian Buddhist and Daoist cave art and temples is a part of my deeper curiosity in how spiritual spaces and nature are related and interact.
 My research in cultural anthropology was focused on medical anthropology and, it is in this research and work, that I brought in the body and movement into these outdoor spaces created for prayer in motion, seated meditation, and connecting with God, diety, and power of spirit.
 As I continue to study and develop my intuitive healing abilities, I have felt drawn towards herbal medicine and flower essences as these are ways to bring nature into the body.

 I am a historian of traditional and ancient art and architecture of East and Central Asia with a specialty in Buddhist cave art and Daoist and Buddhist temples in Northern China along the northern silk route.
 I am also a ceramic artist making mostly wheel-thrown functional stoneware pottery, but have recently started to explore pinch pots inspired by Paulus Berensohn’s work and book, Finding One’s Way with Clay.
 I enjoy practicing awareness in nature through the lens of photography and enjoy taking pictures outdoors.